Planning Your Trip

 • Internet

-• Some providers may offer packages for additional speed and data while roaming in Mexico.
+• Some cell providers may offer packages for additional speed and data while roaming in Mexico.
 Alternatively, you can purchase a sim card and service From Telcel.
 You can find Telcel stores in most towns.
 An inexpensive method is to purchase a plan with a small amount of data and use their option for “Internet for time” (Internet por tiempo) to purchase unlimited internet for 2 hours at a time for 15 pesos (about 75 cents).
 We also suggest that you set things like app updates and apps that use large amounts of data (such as Spotify) to download over wifi only.
 Check out coverage maps here and instructions for using a Telcel SIM card here.

 • Money